Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Performance Experiments

 \subsection{Solving Real-World Problems}

-We consider three real-world problems: (a)~fine-tuning some cosmological constants to maximize the likelihood of observed astronomical data, (b)~controlling the power of devices in a Wireless Local Area Network (WLAN) to maximize its Shannon capacity~\cite{kemperman-shannon:1974} and (c)~the trajectory planning of a rover.
+We consider three real-world problems: (a)~fine-tuning some cosmological constants to maximize the likelihood of observed astronomical data (Cosmo), (b)~controlling the power of devices in a Wireless Local Area Network (WLAN) to maximize its Shannon capacity~\cite{kemperman-shannon:1974} and (c)~the trajectory planning of a rover (Rover).
 The problems, along with a complete set of figures depicting the performance of the tested BO algorithms, are discussed in details in Appendix~\ref{app:real-world}.

-Figures~\ref{fig:wlan} and~\ref{fig:rover} depict the performance of the BO algorithms on problems~(b) and~(c), where $d = 12$ and $60$ respectively.
-Figure~\ref{fig:wlan} shows that \AlgLagrangian~obtains competitive performance against other state-of-the-art BO algorithms.
-On this problem as well, the performance of ADD-\AlgLagrangian~demonstrate that having access, and being able to handle additive decompositions with large MFS, is a significant advantage.
-As a matter of fact, it allows to outperform other BO algorithms unable to exploit this additional information.
-Figure~\ref{fig:rover} exhibits patterns similar to Figure~\ref{fig:powell}: ADD-GPUCB and DEC-HBO fail to infer an adequate additive decomposition because of the restrictive MFS assumption.
-Conversely, \AlgLagrangian, which does not make such an assumption on the size of the MFS, demonstrates its competitiveness by achieving the best performance along with TuRBO.
-Note that ADD-\AlgLagrangian~is not evaluated on problem~(c) since its objective function cannot be decomposed.
+Figures~\ref{fig:wlan} and~\ref{fig:rover} depict the performance of the BO algorithms on problems~(b) and~(c), where $d = 12$ and $60$, respectively.
+Figure~\ref{fig:wlan} shows that \AlgLagrangian~is able to significantly outperform every other state-of-the-art BO algorithm.
+Additionally, and similarly to what was observed with Figure~\ref{fig:powell}, Figure~\ref{fig:wlan} suggests that having access, and being able to handle additive decompositions with large MFS, is a significant advantage.
+As a matter of fact, this allows to outperform BO algorithms that are unable to exploit this additional information.
+Figure~\ref{fig:rover} exhibits patterns similar to Figure~\ref{fig:powell}: ADD-GPUCB and DEC-HBO fail to infer an adequate additive decomposition because of their restrictive MFS assumptions.
+In contrast, \AlgLagrangian, which does not make such an assumption on the size of the MFS, achieves the best performance along with TuRBO.
+Note that ADD-\AlgLagrangian~is not evaluated on problem~(c) since its objective function is not additive.